jayjaychicago/PostClout/README.md

 Living Post Clout: How to Escape the Context Trap

 Have you noticed how it feels like we’re coming apart recently?
-We’ve all gotten so smart, yet all we work towards is trying to win a race to subordinate each other and earn money and clout as a totem of our success.
+We’ve all gotten so smart, yet all we work towards is trying to win a race to subordinate each other and earn money and clout as a totem of our individual success.
 Is that making us happy?
 How can we organize - at least at work - to develop both our personal aspirations and happy and fulfilling work relationships?
 Because if everybody wants to singularly be on top, nobody is.
 We’ve learnt that Clout is everything: Be Rich.
 Be popular.
 Be a director.
 Be a VP.
 Be a Level 9 executive.
 Be CEO.
 Be a Billionaire.
 Be Steve Jobs… For every context of our lives from high school to retirement, there is a specific trap, with artificial goals, pecking orders, success signaling tokens and an artificial mountaintop: this is the Context Trap.
 Our unquenchable desire to be above others has led us to unwittingly create unhappiness traps: the cult of being someone instead of the happiness of doing something fun together.
 It’s an untenable fallacy as no one “is” something: we’re multifaceted.
 The one who reaches the top cannot be seen if all others are head down climbing.